-Carol´s work could be simply described as "magic realism" and appeals to the nostalgic yearning in all of us for a more innocent world in which dreams come true
+Carol Cauldwell has developed a solid reputation and a large global following for her whimsical sculptures that appeal to the nostalgic yearning in all of us for a more innocent world in which dreams come true.

 Carol Cauldwell